 This food truck serves up some of the best authentic Thai food on the island.

-We love the traditional Pad Thai with rice noodles stir-fried in the special house sauce.
+We love the traditional Pad Thai with rice noodles stir-fried in their special house sauce.

 The Pad Kee Mao and Pad See Ew are also delicious and are made with wide noodles.